Fine Art

 Breeding

-Venezuelan Troupials breed from March to September.
+Venezuelan troupials breed from March to September.
 They do not construct their own nests, but are instead obligate nest pirates.
-This means that they make no nest of their own, but instead must either find a vacant nest, or must drive the adults away from an active nest.
-Venezuelan Troupials are capable of violent attacks against established nesters.
-Upon taking over a nest, they may eat any eggs or young nestlings remaining the newly acquired nest, and will fiercely defend the area against would-be intruders.
-Eventually the adult Troupials go on to produce their own clutch of 3 to 4 eggs that hatch after about two weeks of incubation.
+They make no nest of their own, but must instead either find a vacant nest or drive the adults away from an active nest.
+Venezuelan troupials are capable of violent attacks against established nesters.
+Upon taking over a nest, they may eat any eggs or young nestlings remaining in the newly acquired nest, and will fiercely defend the area against would-be intruders.
+Eventually the adult troupials go on to produce their own clutch of three to four eggs that hatch after about two weeks of incubation.

 References